What's happening in week 13 of your pregnancy

 - Time to start looking for a capsule maternity wardrobe

-How big is my baby at 13 weeks?
+How big is my baby at 13 weeks pregnant?

 In week 13, your baby’s skeleton is starting to develop with the clavicle (collar bone) and femur (thigh bone) developing first.
 Along with the skeleton, their organs continue to grow with their stomach and bowel taking shape as well as their vocal chords (which will get a lot of use in a few months' time!)

-Your baby’s lungs are also developing and in week 13 they’ll start to take their first few ‘breaths’.
+Your baby’s lungs are also developing and in week 13 they’ll start to take their first few ‘breaths’ via the umbilical cord.
 They’ll be getting oxygen in their blood from the umbilical cord as they’re surrounded by amniotic fluid, so instead it’ll be like they’re breathing under water.